polyformproject/commercial.polyformproject.org/terms.md

 {{/model=trial}}

 {{^model=trial}}
-## Warranty

-The vendor guarantees that the software will perform as described in its documentation {{#warranty=period}}during the warranty period on the order{{/warranty=period}}{{#warranty=term}}while this agreement continues{{/warranty=term}}.

 ## Disclaimer

 !!!
-[Warranty](#warranty) is the only warranty the vendor provides for the software.
+[Warranties](#warranties) sets out the only warranties the vendor provides for the software.
 The vendor disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.
 {{/model=trial}}

 ## Liability Cap